Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The tumor most commonly affects the lower extremity, particularly the foot, heel, and ankle.[

-Clear cell sarcoma of soft tissue is characterized by an EWSR1::ATF1 or EWSR1::CREB1 fusion.[
+Clear cell sarcoma of soft tissue is characterized by EWSR1::ATF1 or EWSR1::CREB1 gene fusions.[

 Treatment options for clear cell sarcoma of soft tissue include the following: